Ivo-Balbaert/The_Way_to_Jai/book/13_Unions and enums.md

 # Chapter 13 - Unions and enums

 An union is a special memory-saving kind of struct.
-An enum on the other hand is an enumeration of possible values a variable can take.
+An enum on the other hand is an enumeration of possible values a variable can take; it is a type of struct that contains a list of constants.
 Both enums and unions are types.
 The 'using' keyword to open up a namespace (see § 12.7) works also for enums and unions.

 ## 13.1 Working with unions
 A union is kind of like a struct, because it is defined with different fields of possibly different sizes, like a C union.
 The great difference is that only one field can be active (filled with data) at any one time.